CleverComponents/Clever-Internet-Suite-Tutorials/SendMailAttachInMemory/README.md

 # Sending Mail with Attachments from Memory Stream

-The SendMailAttachInMemory.dpr project represents a code example for the [Sending Mail with Attachments from Memory Stream](https://www.clevercomponents.com/portal/kb/a121/sending-mail-with-attachments-from-memory-stream.aspx) tutorial.
+The SendMailAttachInMemory project represents a code example for the [Sending Mail with Attachments from Memory Stream](https://www.clevercomponents.com/portal/kb/a121/sending-mail-with-attachments-from-memory-stream.aspx) tutorial.

 A new Knowledge Base example of sending E-mail messages with attachments from Memory Stream.